deepjavalibrary/djl/examples/docs/object_detection.md

 [Object detection](https://en.wikipedia.org/wiki/Object_detection) is a computer vision technique for locating instances of objects in images or videos.

-In this example, we will show you how to implement inference code with a [ModelZoo model](../../docs/model-zoo.md) to detect dogs in an image.
+In this example, you learn how to implement inference code with a [ModelZoo model](../../docs/model-zoo.md) to detect dogs in an image.

 The source code can be found at [ObjectDetection.java](../src/main/java/ai/djl/examples/inference/ObjectDetection.java).

-You can also find the jupyter notebook tutorial [here](../../jupyter/object_detection_with_model_zoo.ipynb).
+You can also use the [Jupyter notebook tutorial](../../jupyter/object_detection_with_model_zoo.ipynb).
-The jupyter notebook explains the key concepts in detail.
+The Jupyter notebook explains the key concepts in detail.

 ## Setup Guide

-Follow [setup](../../docs/development/setup.md) to configure your development environment.
+To configure your development environment, follow [setup](../../docs/development/setup.md).

 ## Run object detection example